harababurel/gcsf/README.md

 ### Requirements

 GCSF requires the stable branch of the Rust programming language, which can be installed following the instructions on [rustup.rs](https://rustup.rs).
-If you already have Rust installed, make sure that it is updated to the latest version (≥1.26):
+If you already have Rust installed, make sure that it is updated to the latest version:

 ```bash
 $ rustup update stable